BJP leader says will hug Mamata Banerjee if infected by coronavirus, police complaint filed

 Cinema halls to reopen in West Bengal from October 1: Mamata Banerjee

 "She (Banerjee) treated victims of the disease pathetically.
 Their bodies were burnt with kerosene.
 Sons were not allowed to see the face of their parents who died of COVID-19.
-We don''t even treat dead cats or dogs like that," he said.
+We don't even treat dead cats or dogs like that," he said.

 Senior TMC leader Saugato Roy condemned the comments and said such remarks reflect the mindset of the BJP.